ACCA Registered

 Claiming both QFZP and Small Business Relief

 You cannot have both.
-If you are eligible for QFZP, it is almost always the better option — no revenue cap and no expiry date.
+If you are eligible for QFZP, it is almost always the better option, with no revenue cap and no expiry date.

 Ignoring transfer pricing between UK and UAE entities